shawenyao/jekyll-now/_posts/2020-05-03-Modern-Portfolio-Theory-a-Case-Study-on-Turnips.md

 ## Turnip's Price Dynamics

-For a long time, it has been known to the Animal Crossing community that the turnip price isn't truly ~~random~~unpredictable.
+For a long time, it has been known to the Animal Crossing community that the turnip price isn't truly unpredictable.
 Instead, it follows one of the four following [patterns](https://animalcrossing.fandom.com/wiki/White_turnip):
 * Random
 * Decreasing
 * Large Spike